syunnmo/FGKT/README.md

 ```
 Explanation of parameters:
 * gpu: Specify the GPU to be used, e.g '0,1,2,3'.
 If CPU is used then fill in -1.
-* patience: Maximum number of times if validation loss does not improve.
+* patience: Maximum number of times if validation loss does not decrease.
 * lr: Learning rate
 * num_heads: Number of head attentions.
 * mode: Selection of integration function.